vonKristoff/iamanagram/README.md

 > WIP: Outline guide to maintaining this project.

-## 🚀 Project Structure

-Inside of your site, you'll see the following folders and files:
+### How to build

+Goto https://github.com/vonKristoff/iamanagram whereby you have access to make direct edits to the source, by committing the changes.
+Once done, the site's hosting service will go ahead and publish the changes, where you will be able to see the updates within ~30 secs.

+**Page Layout, Content and assets**

+* `/public/projects`

+Directly upload your images for your projects here.

+* `/src/content/project/[page-name].md`

+This will hold the project's metadata (*.md) that will configure the following:

 ```
-/
-├── public/
-│   └── projects/
-│				*.jpg 				// place all images used here
-│   		└── _thumbs/
+---
+title:
+subtitle:
+date: 12/2/23 (currently any format tbc)
-│						*.jpg 		// place home page project thumbs here
+thumbnail: *.jpg // place in public/_thumbnails
-├── src/
-│   ├── components/
-│   │   └── *.astro 	// used to create consistant HTML
-│   └── content/
-│   		└── projects/
-│   			└── [projectname].md		// key meta data for project*
-│   └── pages/
-│       └── [pagename].astro 			// core site pages
-│   		└── projects/
-│       	└── [projectname].astro // project pages*
+related: ['page-name'] // use any existing <projectname>
+category: ['films'] // add more tags if you like
+---
 ```

+* `/src/pages/projects/[page-name].astro`

+Consider these files as your `*.html` pages, where you will semantically add all of your actual page content and layout.

 Any static assets, like images, can be placed in the `public/` directory.

 ## Manage a project page

 Projects will dynamically build themselves into their respective locations when the following steps are followed:

-`src/content/projects/projectname` filename must match its page layout counterpart: `src/pages/projects/projectname` for them to be enabled and embedded into the site.
+💡 Metadata `src/content/projects/same-project-name.md` filename **must** match its page layout counterpart: `src/pages/projects/same-project-name.astro`
+Otherwise they won't be enabled and embedded into the site's home pages.